Peanut-Butter-OSS/PDF-Marking-Tool/docs/Backlog.md

 See registered issue #4

+Selected for release 2.0

 ### IMP-17 - Marking Tool Website
 Currently there is not documentation available for the tool, except for the outdated functional spect from many years ago.
 To improve users' ability to help themselves, but also to serve as a marketing medium, an initial landing page should be created for the marking tool whould highlights its features and user base.

 To make this simple, it should be built as a static Jekyll site and deployed to GitHub pages.

+Updated Decision: Greg to assist with content, but implementation will be on the Learning Curve Website and will be done by Learning Curve team

 ### IMP-18 - User guide videos
 To assist external users, it would be valuable to create one or two short YouTube videos that explain the use of the tool.
 These videos can be referenced on the tool website